Sittning: Toastmaster

 The sittning is usually guided by a toastmaster and often also by a sånganförare ('song master'; laulunjohtaja, 'song director' in Finnish).
 The toastmaster keeps note of and introduces everyone who wants to perform something, communicates with the serving staff, and generally makes sure that the sittning runs smoothly.
 The sånganförare chooses which songs to sing and starts them off.

 Differing traditions

-Some students are very relaxed about all the traditions that come with a sittning and do as they please so as to have a very nice evening.
-Others recognize that the traditions in fact enhance the festivity of the sittning and adhere to them rigorously.
-Strangely, when Swedish students from different sittning traditions meet they will often find each other's traditions quite remarkable, even absurd.
+Some students are relaxed about all the traditions that come with sittning.
+Others recognise that the traditions in fact enhance the festivity of the sittning and adhere to them.
+When Swedish students from different sittning traditions meet they will often find each others traditions quite remarkable.

 In Finland, breaking the code of the evening may result in a punishment for the person(s) in question.
 The punishment is usually decided by the toastmaster or song master.
 The people punished must, for example, sing a song in front of others.
 There are varying attitudes towards this custom and in some places it has been abolished.